A-nirvana/KoinX-assignment/README.md

 # KoinX-assignment

 This is a responsive frontend application built using **Next.js** and **Context API** to manage global state.
-It showcases a list of crypto holdings with sorting, selection toggling, and capital gains calculations.
+It showcases a list of crypto holdings with **Sorting on different basis**, selection toggling, and capital gains calculations.

 ## 🔧 Setup Instructions